FideleDonadje/FideleDonadje/README.md

 ## 👋 About Me

 I'm a cloud security engineer building production-grade tooling on AWS.
-My focus is the intersection of **cloud security**, **AI automation**, and **compliance engineering** — turning noisy security findings into structured, actionable outputs.
+My focus is the intersection of **cloud security**, **AI automation**, and **compliance engineering** — turning noisy security findings into structured, actionable outputs including full RMF compliance packages.

-- 🚀 Shipped a fully deployed **AI-Powered SOC Triage Agent** using AWS Bedrock AgentCore, CDK, Lambda, DynamoDB Streams, and a React frontend with Cognito auth
+- 🚀 Shipped a 3-feature AWS security platform: AI SOC Triage, ATO Assist Mode, and a full NIST RMF Workspace with live artifact generation
-- 🔨 Currently building **ATO Assist Mode** — pulls NIST 800-53 findings from Security Hub, uses Bedrock to draft control implementation statements, and auto-generates POA&M entries
+- 📋 The RMF Workspace walks through all 7 NIST RMF steps and auto-generates the SSP, SAR, Risk Assessment, POA&M, and FIPS 199 categorization from live Security Hub findings
 - ⚡ Everything I build is infrastructure-as-code first (AWS CDK), no manual console changes
 - 🧠 Design-first workflow: architecture is thought through before a line of code is written, and I own every decision